apify/apify-docs/sources/academy/tutorials/node_js/multiple-runs-scrape.md

         const runClient = apifyClient.run(runId);
         const run = await runClient.get();

-        // This should happen only if the run was deleted or the state was incorectly saved. if (!run) throw new Error(`The run ${runId} from state does not exists.`);
+        // This should happen if the run was deleted or the state was incorectly saved. if (!run) throw new Error(`The run ${runId} from state does not exists.`);

         if (run.status === 'RUNNING') {